Email image popup

 Here are some reasons you need community moderation.

-• Making members accountable: your members should know that they will be held accountable for the things they say and do, and act accordingly.
+• Making members accountable: Your members should know that they will be held accountable for the things they say and do, and act accordingly.

-• Getting rid of trolls: unfortunately, there are some people who come in like a wrecking ball.
+• Getting rid of trolls: Unfortunately, there are some people who come in like a wrecking ball.
 Their only goal is to create chaos and hurt people, for whatever reason.
 You need a way to get rid of the trolls to protect the valuable seeds of trust and friendship that are growing in your community.

 Start Your Free Trial

-How to moderate an online community (7 steps)
+How to moderate an online community

 1. Create community guidelines